MatthewSteen/MS-AREN-6960-Masters-Report/report/masters_report.md

-# Optimization of Grid-interactive Efficiency Building Technologies for a Medium Office Reference Building <!-- omit in toc -->
+# Optimization of Grid-interactive Efficiency Building Technologies for a Medium Office Reference Model <!-- omit in toc -->

 # Table of Contents <!-- omit in toc -->